HVR88/Monochrome-Gaming-Logos/README.md

 ### Submissions

-Make sure the design is 100% vector-based (SVG, EPS or AI) and not a poor automated trace with excessive nodes/anchors.
+Make sure the design is 100% vector-based (SVG, EPS or AI) without any rasterized or bitmap elements - also not a poor automated trace with excessive nodes/anchors.
 Submit files in one of two ways:
 - Open a new issue and post a link to the file(s)
 - Fork the repo and add your design(s) to the submissions folder, then issue a pull request.